-- Salaries and benefits for staff costs directly attributable to the program or to the homeless system, including but not limited to program staff, information technology (IT) staff, human resources (HR) staff, bookkeeping staff, and accounting staff. - Office space, utilities, supplies, phone, internet, and training related to grant management and/or service delivery/conferences/travel and per diem.
+- Salaries and benefits for staff costs directly attributable to the program or to the homeless system, including but not limited to program staff, information technology (IT) staff, human resources (HR) staff, bookkeeping staff, and accounting staff. - Office space, utilities, supplies, phone, internet, and training related to grant management and/or service delivery/conferences/travel and per diem. - Equipment up to \$1,500 per grant period unless approved in advance by Kitsap County and Commerce. - Intake and assessment, including time spent assessing a household, whether or not the household is determined eligible. - Housing Stability Services, including developing an individualized housing and service plan, monitoring and evaluating household progress, identifying creative and immediate housing solutions outside of the traditional homeless service system (diversion), SSI/SSDI Outreach, Access, and Recovery (SOAR), and assuring that households' rights are protected. - Housing Search and Placement Services, including services or activities designed to assist households in locating, obtaining, and retaining suitable housing, tenant counseling, assisting households to understand leases, inspections, securing utilities, making moving arrangements, and representative payee services concerning rent and utilities. - Mediation and outreach to property owners/landlords related to locating or retaining housing (landlord incentives). - Optional support services for individuals in permanent supportive housing, including case management and connections to resources. - Data collection and entry.

-- Equipment up to \$5,000 per grant period unless approved in advance by the County and Commerce. - Staff time to perform intake and assessment, including time spent assessing a household, whether or not the household is determined eligible. - Housing Stability Services.
-This includes developing an individualized housing and service plan, monitoring and evaluating household progress, identifying creative and immediate housing solutions outside of the traditional homeless service system (diversion), SSI/SSDI Outreach, Access, and Recovery (SOAR), and assuring that households' rights are protected. - Housing Search and Placement Services.
-This includes services or activities designed to assist households in locating, obtaining, and retaining suitable housing, tenant counseling, assisting households to understand leases, inspections, securing utilities, making moving arrangements, and representative payee services concerning rent and utilities. - Mediation and outreach to property owners/landlords related to locating or retaining housing (landlord incentives) - Outreach services - Optional support services for individuals in permanent supportive housing, including case management and connections to resources - Data collection and entry - General liability insurance and automobile insurance - Other costs as approved in advance by the County and Commerce
+- General liability insurance and automobile insurance. - Other costs as approved in advance by Kitsap County and Commerce.